Upcoming 2021–2022 Programs

-Please join us for a Zoom-based Centering Prayer support group on Tuesdays, at 3:30 pm (Central Time).
+St. Mary’s Sewanee hosts two Zoom-based Centering Prayer support groups.
+We invite all to participate with us and share silence in a new way.
+The Tuesday group gathers at 3:30 pm (Central Time) each week.
+The Wednesday group meets at 4 pm (Central Time) each week.
 This is an opportunity for new and experienced practitioners to share time together, both in quiet conversation and in silence.
-We gather online, offer brief introductions/check-ins, listen to a Psalm, and then have a thirty-minute sit.
 For log-in information and other details, please email email@example.com.

 Contemplative Outreach has created an online Meditation Chapel where you can join with others in centering prayer at different times of each day.
 There are more than 35 groups available through this Chapel.
 To learn more, go to Contemplative Outreach’s Meditation Chapel and follow the directions to register for a group.